Getting started

 npm init -y

-npm install ws
+npm install @pokai/sdk

-npm install -D typescript @types/ws @types/node tsxThe Bot
+npm install -D typescript tsxThe Bot

 Create bot.ts:

-const ws = new WebSocket(process.env.SERVER_URL!);
+const client = new PokaiClient({

-name: 'SimpleBot',
+botName: 'SimpleBot',

 });

-ws.on('message', (data) => {
+client.on('connected', () => {

-console.log('Registered!
+console.log('Connected!
 Discovering tables...');

 const table = msg.tables.find(

-t.players.length < t.config.maxPlayers
+(t) => t.players.length < t.config.maxPlayers

 );